 - Jamaican Culture and History Class – Learn everything there is to be known about Jamaica, its history, its traditions, and its people.

 - Jamaican Night – Put into practice the moves you learn, dance like a Jamaican, talk like a Jamaican, and eat authentic Jamaican foods with your new peers.

 You will also have some downtime and can spend your afternoons relaxing, getting to know your cohort, reading a book, and enjoying the Jamaican sun!

 Why choose this project?

-- Make new friends and learn all about Jamaica and its culture.
+- Make new friends and learn all about Jamaica and its culture at the same time.

 What skills do I need to be a Volunteer?

 No specific skills are required.
-Participants should be enthusiastic, flexible and patient to be working with the children.
-Any skills you can bring with you will be appreciated for the entrepreneurs’ workshops.
+Participants should be enthusiastic, creative, flexible and patient to be working with the children.
+Any skills you can bring with you will be appreciated.